phatch9/Reddis-Web/README.md

 ## Tech Stack
 - Frontend: JavaScripts witt ReactJS frameworks
-- Server: Python with NodeJS, Socket.io
+- Server: Python with FastAPI, Flask DB, Socket.io
 ---
 ## Features
 We don't know yet.
 What do you expect this to have.